-We are still accepting applications for the program that begins in August 2019, and are currently processing files and issuing decisions on a rolling basis, per the Admissions Deadlines outlined here.
+We are now accepting applications for the program that begins in August 2020.

 1. Complete the Online Application and submit your $30 non-refundable application fee (credit card payments require an additional $7 processing fee).

 - On page 3 under “Location” please select “Outreach Eng Management Program.”

 - On page 4, under “Program of Study” select “Industrial and Systems Engineering” (Master of Science) for the Fall 2020 term.
 Then, in the “Additional Information” section, please input “OEM” in “Program Specialization,” and “Patsy Messinger” in “Department Contact Name.”